Updated: This article, which first appeared in the May 2019 issue of Washingtonian, was updated in July 2022.

 In Search of Zen

-At the stylish Spa at the Chesapeake Bay Beach Club (500 Marina Club Rd., Stevensville; 443-249-5757), you can indulge in well-priced packages such as the Chesapeake Bay Escape, which includes an 80-minute massage, a facial, and a manicure for $275.
+At the stylish Spa at the Chesapeake Bay Beach Club (500 Marina Club Rd., Stevensville; 443-249-5757), you can indulge in well-priced packages such as the Hemp Health Package, which includes a 50-minute CBD massage, a 50-minute CBD facial, and a glass of sparkling wine for $285.

 Best Places to Stay

 Besides its spa, the boutique Inn at the Chesapeake Bay Beach Club (410-604-1933) offers loft-like rooms near the bay.
 It’s also home to Queen Anne’s best farm-to-table restaurant, Knoxie’s Table.
-For a more traditional stay—oil paintings, silk-swathed windows—consider Kent Manor Inn (500 Kent Manor Dr., Stevensville; 410-643-5757), a waterfront plantation house with a swimming pool and free loaner bikes and kayaks.
+The recently opened Kent Island Resort (500 Kent Manor Dr., Stevensville; 410-643-5757) has 26 airy rooms in a 200-year-old manor house perched along the water.
+Its restaurant 18Twenty features fish from the bay and produce from surrounding farms.

 Cambridge: Historic and Hip